instantOS/instantos.github.io/faq.md

   messy Manjaro development tools are it was hard to tell where the issues came from and at some point it was just becoming easier to switch to Arch which is what most people wanted anyway.
-- Arch is available for more architectures than manjaro.
-Manjaro 32 bit is unmaintained and the other versions are a mess. instantOS being a lightweight distro has a target audience on ARM and 32 bit, both of which can be served better on Arch.
+- Arch is available for more architectures than Manjaro.
+Manjaro 32-bit is unmaintained and the other versions are a mess. instantOS being a lightweight distro has a target audience on ARM and 32-bit, both of which can be served better on Arch.
 You can read more about the experience with Manjaro tools [here](https://github.com/instantOS/instantOS/projects/1)
 - It does things differently than Manjaro which led to development basically fighting its bloated base.
 - Most users want it to be based on Arch after beta 1
-- Arch can be trusted to be always there and maintained, Manjaro can't as the recent drama, forums being set to read only and so on shows
+- Arch can be trusted to be always there and maintained, Manjaro can't as the recent drama, forums being set to read-only and so on shows

-## is instantOS just Arch with instantWM
+## Is instantOS just Arch with instantWM

 No it isn't.
 Just take a look at the [GitHub](https://github.com/instantOS) and tell me if you just see a window manager.
 Installing instantWM on Arch will